 Abalimi Bezekhaya (meaning farmers of the home in isiXhosa), established 1982, is a non-profit micro-farming organisation that aims to provide basic human necessities for indigent persons, by assisting impoverished groups and communities within the area of Greater Cape Town known as the Cape Flats to establish and maintain their own vegetable gardens, so as to enable those groups and communities to supplement their existing, inadequate supply of food and create livelihoods.

 Harvest of Hope was set up as a social business that connects the producer and consumers within the food system more closely.
 It allows the consumer to subscribe to the harvest of the Abalimi farmers and thus share the risks of farming through the purchase of fresh organic vegetable boxes.
-While Harvest of closed down in December 2019 as a “middle man” buying and selling veggies, we still support farmers with market access and focus on local veggie sales and working with strategic partners for distribution.
+While Harvest of Hope closed down in December 2019 as a “middle man” buying and selling veggies, Abalimi still supports farmers with market access and focus on local veggie sales and working with strategic partners for distribution.